jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 hear any thoughts or comments you have on the survey.

 For reference, you can take a look at the [one-month feedback form here](/one-month-feedback).
-The form can be filled in by you, or by an Energy Tracer on your behalf over the telephone or in person.
+The form can be filled in by you, or by a surveyor on your behalf over the telephone or in person.

 ### One year